 - For example, if students took the GRE/GMAT multiple times in their first semester of Fall 2014, then the highest GRE/GMAT score will count toward their scholarship for Spring 2015.
 Fall 2014 will count as one of the semesters of the scholarship.

 - In order to retain the Graduate Scholarship, students are required to maintain the minimum GPA for their program.
 Students whose GPA falls below the required minimum for their program will permanently forfeit the scholarship.

 - Scholarship money will not be applied retroactively to any coursework started prior to taking the exam.

-- Students applying and accepted to a second graduate degree, who already had received the Graduate Scholarship, will be eligible for the scholarship for the new program if the GRE/GMAT scores are not older than 5 years.
+- Students applying and accepted to a second graduate degree, who already had received the Graduate Scholarship, will be eligible to the scholarship for the new program if the GRE/GMAT scores are not older than 5 years.

 Additional policies apply.
 For more information visit the Andrews University Bulletin.